inspec/inspec-aws/docs/resources/aws_cloudwatch_dashboards.md

 # aws_cloudwatch_dashboards

-Use the `aws_cloudwatch_dashboards` InSpec audit resource to test properties of the plural AWS CloudWatch Dashboard.
+Use the `aws_cloudwatch_dashboards` InSpec audit resource to test properties of the plural AWS CloudWatch dashboard.

 ## Syntax